IBM RS64: RS64-III

 The RS64-III or Pulsar was introduced in 1999 at 450 MHz.
 Key changes included larger 128 KiB L1 instruction and data caches, improved branch prediction accuracy and reduced branch misprediction penalties of zero or one cycle.
-The RS64-III has a five-stage pipeline and a 256 bit wide L2 cache bus, which provided the processor with 14.4 GB/s of bandwidth from the 8 MiB L2 cache, implemented with 225 MHz DDR SRAMs.
+The RS64-III has a five-stage pipeline and a 256-bit wide L2 cache bus, which provided the processor with 14.4 GB/s of bandwidth from the 8 MiB L2 cache, implemented with 225 MHz DDR SRAMs.

 The RS64-III has 34 million transistors, a die size of 140 mm², and is manufactured on the 0.22 μm CMOS 7S process with six levels of copper interconnect.

 In 2000, IBM launched a refined version called IStar manufactured with a SOI fabrication process with copper interconnects, which increased the processor's clock frequency to 600 MHz.
 This was the first processor implemented in this process.
 Architecturally however, the IStar was identical to Pulsar.

 RS64-IV

 The RS64-IV or Sstar was introduced in 2000 at 600 MHz, later increased to 750 MHz.
-Up to 16 GB DDR L2 was supported in the same manner as the RS64-III (19.2 GB/s bandwidth).
+Up to 16 MB DDR L2 cache was supported in the same manner as the RS64-III (19.2 GB/s bandwidth).
 The RS64-IV had 44 million transistors and was 128 mm² large manufactured on a 0.18 μm process.
 Unlike POWER, energy consumption remained low, at under 15 watts per core.

 For a time, while the POWER line stagnated at half the clock speed of its competitors, the RS64 family was at the top of the IBM large SMP UNIX server line.
 The integer / commercial workload performance of the RS-64 IV was similar to the Sun Microsystems processors with which it competed, though its floating point power was not comparable to the contemporary POWER3-II, which remained reasonably competitive throughout its lifecycle.